Mint Review – Can This App Really Help Manage Your Money?

 How does Mint make money?

-Here’s how it works.
-To receive compensation for offering you their services for free, they partner with third-party sites that can be necessary for managing your personal finance.
-For example, if you use a credit card on which you pay 15% interest, based on the data you have fed the app while using Mint, it detects this and refers you to a new credit card from their third-party partners.
-This new card offers you more benefits and lesser interest rates, which means you get to save some more money while Mint gets paid for their referral.
+Here’s their process: To receive compensation for free services, they partner with third-party sites relevant to personal finance management.
+For example, if you use a credit card charging 15% interest, Mint detects this through your app data and recommends a new credit card from their partners.
+This alternative card offers better benefits and lower interest rates, helping you save money while Mint earns referral compensation.

 Can Mint build your credit score?